Luxury Resorts, Exes & Martinis by the Beach

 “Yeah, I’m surprised to find you here too.
 How’s a drink later at my place?”
 I may be sometimes lost for words but I’m always quick on the trigger.

 I remembered how we both like sour miso soup & how our love gone sour after nearly 5 years of togetherness.
-I remembered how we both rejoice in sweet leche flan & how everything became bland in our 3 years of nothingness.
+I remembered how we both rejoiced in sweet leche flan & how everything became bland in our 3 years of nothingness.

 These excessively pretty dinner set up in luxury resorts truly whip nostalgia.
 Arrgh!